nhs-r-community/NHSRplotthedots/README.md

 <img src="man/figures/README-example-1.png" width="100%" />

-This plot is ok on it’s own, but we can specify more control options when we pass it on, using the `{dplyr}` pipe function below: `%>%` to the plot argument.
+This plot is ok on its own, but we can specify more control options when we pass it on, using the `{dplyr}` pipe function below: `%>%` to the plot argument.

 ``` r
 sub_set %>%